Vinculum (symbol)

-A vinculum (from Latin vinculum 'fetter, chain, tie') is a horizontal line used in mathematical notation for various purposes.
+A vinculum or constraint (from Latin vinculum 'fetter, chain, tie') is a horizontal line used in mathematical notation for various purposes.
 It may be placed as an overline or underline above or below a mathematical expression to group the expression's elements.
 Historically, vincula were extensively used to group items together, especially in written mathematics, but in modern mathematics its use for this purpose has almost entirely been replaced by the use of parentheses.
 It was also used to mark Roman numerals whose values are multiplied by 1,000.
-Today, however, the common usage of a vinculum to indicate the repetend of a repeating decimal is a significant exception and reflects the original usage.
+Today, the common usage of a vinculum to indicate the repetend of a repeating decimal is a significant exception and reflects the original usage.

 History

 The vinculum, in its general use, was introduced by Frans van Schooten in 1646 as he edited the works of François Viète (who had himself not used this notation).
 However, earlier versions, such as using an underline as Chuquet did in 1484, or in limited form as Descartes did in 1637, using it only in relation to the radical sign, were common.